yakivy/jam/README.md

 Jam is an incredibly simple DI Scala library.

 Essential differences from [macwire](https://github.com/softwaremill/macwire):
-- injects a whole object tree, not only constructor arguments
+- is able to inject a whole object tree, not only constructor arguments
 - can be easily migrated on Scala 3, since doesn't use context scans
-- incredibly simple: 1 exposed method, ~50 lines of code
+- incredibly simple: 3 exposed methods, ~50 lines of code

 ### Quick start
-Add jam dependency:
+Latest stable jam dependency:
 ```scala
 "com.github.yakivy" %% "jam-core" % "0.0.1"
 ```